Galilee: Roman period

-The archaeological discoveries of synagogues from the Hellenistic and Roman period in the Galilee show strong Phoenician influences, and a high level of tolerance for other cultures relative to other Jewish religious centers.
+Overall, Galilee under Antipas's rule was marked by significant demographic instability.
+Diseases like malaria were rampant, internal migration between urban and rural areas were frequent and women generally gave birth at young ages while married to older men.
+Birth control, including infanticide, was not practiced.
+Many young men, especially marginal villagers, migrated to urban areas to find wives or alternatively, employment.
+Finding wives was presumed to be competitive since widows often refused to marry past the age of 30 compared to widowers.
+According to Jonathan L. Reed, this can provide insight on the tropes of New Testament literature, such as miraculous healings and the itinerant lifestyle of Jesus and his disciples.

+In 66 CE, during the Great Jewish Revolt, Josephus was appointed by the Jerusalem provisional government to command Galilee.
+The region experienced internal conflicts among cities such as Sepphoris and Tiberias, with factions opposing Josephus's authority and warring for control.
+Sepphoris and other strong cities attempted to remain neutral by maintaining alliances with Rome.
+Despite opposition, Josephus managed to secure internal peace and fortified nineteen cities in preparation for the Roman invasion; nearly half of them were uncovered by archaeologists.
+In 67 CE, the Roman army, led by general Vespasian, arrived in Acre.
+Josephus's account, The Jewish War, details the Roman campaign in Galilee, starting with the siege and capture of Gabara, followed by Jotapata (where Josephus was captured), and continuing with Tiberias, Taricheae, Gamala, Tabor, and ending in Gischala.
+While not all of Galilee was devastated, the conquered cities were razed, and many inhabitants were sold into slavery.

 Late Roman period

 Judaism reached its political and cultural zenith in the Galilee during the late second and early third century CE.
 According to rabbinic sources, Judah ha-Nasi's political leadership was at its strongest in relation to the Jewish community in Syria Palaestina, the Diaspora, and the Roman Authorities during this time.
 Judah's redaction of the Mishnah at this time period represented the peak of intense cultural activity.
 Archaeological surveys in the Galilee have revealed that the region experienced its height of thriving settlement during this time.

-According to medieval Hebrew legend, Simeon bar Yochai, one of the most famed of all the Tannaim, wrote the Zohar while living in Galilee.
+According to medieval Hebrew legend, Shimon bar Yochai, one of the most famed of all the tannaim, wrote the Zohar while living in Galilee.

 Byzantine period

 After the completion of the Mishnah, which marked the conclusion of the tannaitic era, came the period of the amoraim.
 The Jerusalem Talmud, the principal work of the amoraim in Palestine, is primarily discussions and interpretations of the Mishnah, and according to academic research, most of it was edited in Tiberias.
 The vast majority of the amoraim named there, as well as the majority of the settlements or place names referenced, were Galileans.

-By the middle of the fourth century, the Jerusalem Talmud's compilation and editing processes abruptly came to a halt, as Talmudic scholar Yaacov Sussmann put it: "It is as if the creation of the Talmud Yerushalmi came to a sudden end as if cut with a sharp knife".
-There was a major population decline in the entire region throughout the fourth century, and a number of significant settlements were abandoned.
-Israeli archeologist Liebener has proposed tying the end of the Palestinian Amoraic period, the impact of historical occurrences like the Christianization of the Roman Empire and of Palestine, the apparent cessation of activities of at least some of the batei midrash and the transformation of the Galilee from a densely populated Jewish area to a collection of communities surrounded by non-Jewish areas to this demographic crisis.
+By the middle of the fourth century, the Jerusalem Talmud's compilation and editing processes abruptly came to a halt, as Talmudic scholar Yaacov Sussmann put it: "The development of the Jerusalem Talmud seems to have abruptly ceased, as if severed by a sharp and sudden blade".